arpa2/howto/buildsystem.md

   instead of making them all-caps.
 - for project-level variables, use all-caps.
 - for (macro-)internal variables, use an underscore and all-lower, e.g. `_foo`
+- long lists (or function calls) put the closing parenthesis on a line by itself, indented to match the start of the call.

 CMake Sample
 ------------